sam-ludlow/mame-ao/README.md

 - download latest release ZIP from https://github.com/sam-ludlow/mame-ao/releases/latest
 - put ZIP in empty directory and extract
 - double click "mame-ao.exe"
-- wait for the MAME Shell to start
+- wait for the MAME-AO to start
-- use the Web UI it will pop up
-- or use command line, enter a machine name and press enter e.g. `mrdo`
+- click image to start machine

-TIP: Run command `.upany` to self update program, this will stop the microsoft defender notice.
+TIP: Run command `.upany` aftear initial setup, this will stop the Microsoft Defender notice.

-## Important notes
-- The first time you run it will take a while and use a lot of CPU & RAM.
-- Extracting the XML from MAME and converting to SQLite takes some doing.
-- Please be patient, subsequent runs will not.
-- Version bumps in MAME or MAME-AO will trigger database re-creation.
+NOTE: First time it has to extract MAME's data, this will take a moment, next time it will start quickly, although version bumps in MAME or MAME-AO will trigger another data initialization.

-## UI
-After mame-ao has fully started the web UI will apear in the default browser.
-You can access it at http://localhost:12380/.

-Just click on an image to start the machine.
-Select machine query profiles using the top menu.

-If the machine has software it will be listed, you can change software list using the top menu, click what you want to run.

-UI background colour will change to orange when mame-ao is working.
-You can click on the mame-ao console window to see what it's doing.

 ## System requirements
 - Windows with .net framework 4.8